Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Directed by Sebastien de Buyl

-Choreography and dancing by Sebastien De Buyl
+Choreography and Dancing by Sebastien De Buyl

 Featuring Terlingua

-Music composed by Sacha Calousis / Gaël de Ville
+Music Composed by Sacha Calousis / Gaël de Ville

-Music performed by Gaël de Ville
+Music Performed by Gaël de Ville

 Cinematography by Sebastien De Buyl